hasura/public-graphiql/README.md

 defaultHeaders:Record<string, string> - initial set of request headers to be loaded;

-maskedHeaders:string[] - headers whose values are masked
+hiddenHeaders:string[] - headers whose values are masked

 defaultQuery:string - intial query to be shown

 defaultVariables:string - intial variables to be shown

+graphiQLOptions:Omit<GraphiQLProps, fetcher> - props to pass through to GraphiQL component; fetcher cannot be customised

+explorerOptions:ExplorerProps - props to pass through to GraphiQLExplorer component

 All props are optional.